EnderCommunity/Murmur/README.md

 The file extension of *ES* files is *`.esf`*.
 (Which stands for *`"EnderScript File"`*)

+## Compiler input

+For now, you can send input to the compiler in two ways:

+- *By drag-dropping the desired file on the `start.exe` executable.*

+- *By starting the `start.exe` executable and typing in the path of the desired file.*

 ## Syntax and Functions

 ***Check the file `test.esf` for more info***